ehmatthes/pcc_3e/online_resources_site/docs/solutions/chapter_14.md

 Note: Before attempting to refactor the project, see Appendix D to learn how to restore the project to a working state if you introduce bugs while refactoring.

 [Solution](https://github.com/ehmatthes/pcc_3e/tree/main/solution_files/chapter_14/ex_14_6_refactoring)

+## 14-7: Expanding the Game

+Think of a way to expand *Alien Invasion*.
+For example, you could program the aliens to shoot bullets down at your ship.
+You can also add shields for your ship to hide behind, which can be destroyed by bullets from either side.
+Or you can use something like the `pygame.mixer` module to add sound effects, such as explosions and shooting sounds.

+*For a guide on how to add sounds, see [here](https://ehmatthes.github.io/pcc_2e/beyond_pcc/ai_player/).
+You can also [automate game play](https://ehmatthes.github.io/pcc_2e/beyond_pcc/ai_player/#automating-game-play), and watch your computer play Alien Invasion.*